top of page

 Learning Relies on Relationships

 As the founders of ARES, we understand that learning relies on relationships, and that the industry of education is no different - it’s a people business.
-We are both parents of school age children ourselves, and we’re both career educators, with experience in public classrooms, in academia, and in the private sector as successful entrepreneurs.
+We are parents of school age children ourselves, and career educators, with experience in public classrooms, in academia, and in the private sector as successful entrepreneurs.
 The core ideas that have become ARES Learning have developed over decades, and especially in recent years with the Moonshot Laboratory in Honolulu.
+To supplement our own subject area knowledge, we tap into a global network of qualified educators, engineers, and scientists to bring the most inspiring and empowering practitioners from around the world to work directly with the educators and students we serve.

 Mark Wagner, Ph.D.